-Andrew Stanney’s photography documents parts of this fascinating world.
+Andrew Stanley's photography documents parts of this fascinating world.
 Here are the remnants of communication, silent, their voices irreparably changed, occupying depopulated spaces.
 They are function mutated with age.
 Silent witnesses to the millions of that once past, they haunt their subterranean world, glaring patiently from the walls.
 As posters, they insist they should be taken as reality, but are too damaged to make a cohesive statement.
-From close up, it becomes clear that the referential reality of the photographs to paintings is a fiction, an effect of the ageing process that produced them, however the entire body of work records an orphanage of oddities, frozen forever in compositional decay, producing strange juxtapositions and unlikely meaning.
-Like the still life painters of the past Andrew Stanney’s photography calls attention to the significance of things, whose significance we have missed, a photographic post mortem.
+From close up, it becomes clear that the referential reality of the photographs to paintings is a fiction, an effect of the aging process that produced them, however, the entire body of work records an orphanage of oddities, frozen forever in compositional decay, producing strange juxtapositions and unlikely meaning.
+Like the still life painters of the past, Andrew Stanley's photography calls attention to the significance of things, whose significance we have missed, a photographic post mortem.

 text by Darren Coffield